 - Close out the year for your payroll if you are using an in-house solution.
 This will in turn zero out all Year-To-Date balances for employee payroll.

 Here’s a simple checklist to make sure you did not miss anything:

 - Collect vendor forms

 One Last Year End Checklist Item

-How about one last item to your year end checklist?
-If your association needs help with end of year financial reporting or accounting, we can help.
+How about one last item on your year end checklist?
+If your association needs help with end-of-year financial reporting or accounting, we can help.
 Call us for an overview of our services and more information on how we can benefit your community.
 We’ll be more than happy to help you close out for the holidays every year.

 - What Are The Standard Financial Statements For An HOA?

 - 8 Commonly Asked Questions About HOA Taxes